 Ingredients

-- 2 cloves garlic, substitute with 1-2 teaspoon of minced garlic
+- 2 cloves garlic, ~1 teaspoon minced garlic

-- 1 tablespoon coriander seeds, substitute with 2 teaspoon of coriander powder
+- 1 tablespoon coriander seeds, ~ 2 teaspoons ground coriander

-- 2 teaspoon cumin seeds, substitute with 1 teaspoon of cumin powder
+- 2 teaspoons cumin seeds, ~1 teaspoon ground cumin

-- 1 tablespoon tamarind paste, substitute with a tablespoon of lemon juice and 1 teaspoon of brown sugar
+- 1 tablespoon tamarind paste, ~1 tablespoon lemon juice + 1 teaspoon packed brown sugar

 Instructions

-- In a food processor, blend ingredients for spice base (onion, jalapenos, ginger, garlic, coriander, and cumin) until they form a paste (the spices will still be somewhat coarse, this is okay)
+- In a food processor, blend ingredients for spice base (onion, jalapeños, ginger paste, garlic, coriander seeds, and cumin seeds) until they form a coarse paste.
+Set aside.

-- Add the tomatoes, red chili powder, turmeric, and salt, then use your spatula to mash down the tomatoes a bit to release some of their juices - this will help deglaze the pan
+- Add diced tomatoes, Kashmiri chili powder, turmeric, and salt.
+Use a spatula to mash down the tomatoes to release their juices and deglaze the pan.
+Cook 2-3 minutes.

-- Garnish with cilantro and serve hot - with flatbread or rice
+- Taste and adjust seasoning with salt as needed.
+Garnish with cilantro and serve hot with flatbread or rice.

 Notes

-- For a spicier version of this dish, keep the seeds in the peppers!
+- For spicier chana masala, keep the seeds in the jalapeños; for milder, remove seeds and membranes

 Nutrition